dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/typography-in-wpf.md

 #### Using Flow Documents

- In addition to the common [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] controls, [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] offers a layout control for text presentation—the <xref:System.Windows.Documents.FlowDocument> element.
-The <xref:System.Windows.Documents.FlowDocument> element, in conjunction with the <xref:System.Windows.Controls.DocumentViewer> element, provides a control for large amounts of text with varying layout requirements.
-Layout controls provide access to advanced typography through the <xref:System.Windows.Documents.Typography> object and font-related properties of other [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] controls.
+ In addition to the common UI controls, UI controls.

  The following example shows text content hosted in a <xref:System.Windows.Controls.FlowDocumentReader>, which provides search, navigation, pagination, and content scaling support.